Register a food business

 If you use premises in more than one local authority area, you must register with each authority separately.

-You must tick all the boxes which apply to your business, answer all of the questions and give all the information requested.
+You must answer all of the questions which apply to your business and give all the information requested.
 If you have any questions we will help you.

 It is an offence to give information which you know is false.
 Once registered, we will carry out a food hygiene inspection.